Webhook Architecture - Design Pattern

 Timeouts and Failures

-• Develop a resilient error handling strategy complete with precise error codes and descriptive messages to assist consumers in efficiently resolving issues.
-Implement robust logging and monitoring mechanisms to track failures and identify performance bottlenecks in real-time.
+- Develop a robust error handling strategy with precise error codes and descriptive messages.
+Implement logging and monitoring to track failures and performance bottlenecks.

 Availability